davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 depth distributions from spinel stability and Ca-in-olivine barometry.

-These geothermal gradients are calculated using thermal conductivity and diffusivity given in @tab:model_parameters for the crust, to a depth of 30 km, and mantle lithosphere below this level.
+These geothermal gradients are calculated using thermal conductivity and diffusivity given in @tbl:model_parameters for the crust, to a depth of 30 km, and mantle lithosphere below this level.
 No fixed amount of radiogenic heat production is assumed, but the average empirical factor of 0.6 proposed by @Pollack1977 is used to